SAP Commerce Cloud Migration Checklist: 6 Phases That Actually Matter

 SAP Commerce Developer, Spadoom AG

-Most SAP Commerce Cloud migration checklists read like marketing brochures.
-This one covers the unglamorous work that actually determines whether your migration stays on budget and on schedule — from database cleanup to post-launch monitoring.
+Most migration checklists read like marketing brochures.
+This one covers the unglamorous work that actually determines whether your migration stays on budget: database cleanup, compatibility testing, cutover runbooks, post-launch monitoring.
+The stuff nobody wants to talk about at the kickoff meeting.
+But it’s the stuff that matters.

 TL;DR: SAP Commerce Cloud migrations fail when teams skip preparation.
 This 6-phase checklist covers: pre-migration assessment (data profiling, performance baselines), compatibility validation (code, extensions, data models), project setup (team, governance, scope), infrastructure configuration (environments, security, CI/CD), go-live execution (testing, data migration, cutover), and post-launch operations (monitoring, optimisation, training).
 83% of migrations exceed budgets (Bloor Group, 2023) — following a structured checklist is how you stay in the 17%.